The Importance of Veteran Communities

 Volunteer Opportunities

-Whether you have a few hours a month or want to make a more substantial commitment, there are volunteer opportunities that can fit your schedule and interests while making a significant impact on the veteran community.
+Whether you only have a few hours or want to stay deeply involved, there are veteran-focused opportunities that can match your time and strengths.

 VA Transportation Network